 To make your life a little easier, we pack all our cold-pressed oils in glass containers like our other kitchen ingredients.

-Our coconut oil is made by turning the fresh coconut kernel with all nutrition intact and can be used for cooking, oil pulling, skin and hair massages, baby nappy rashes and more.
+Our cold pressed coconut oil is made by turning the fresh coconut kernel with all nutrition intact and can be used for cooking, oil pulling, skin and hair massages, baby nappy rashes and more.

 Our cold-pressed sunflower oil, mustard oil and groundnut oil is procured from farmers who follow traditional farming practices without using harmful pesticides or chemicals.
 Heirloom variety of seeds is used for our cold-pressed sesame oil.
 The oils are made in small batches and tested to meet nutritional guidelines.
 We do not add any colours or flavours to bring an artificial consistency to our products.